doriszmr/scATD/readme.md

 - `--inference_only:` if only inference and not conduct evaluation. set True only conduct model inference (model deploy mode),set False conduct both model inference and evaluation (model evaluation mode).
 Note, when set False, `--label_mapping` must be specified, and a dataset with true labels (such as the example dataset) must be provided.

+🔴 Evaluation Notes: For inference results (model predictions), using a fixed FDR threshold (e.g., 0.05) will affect the binary classification threshold.
+This differs from using a default fixed probability cutoff (experiment in our papers, controlled by the `--PP_threshold` parameter).
+However, in real-world clinical applications—especially across different models (i.e., various drug–dataset combinations)—it is crucial to simultaneously fix or constrain both the true positive rate (TPR) and true negative rate (TNR) within a specific and acceptable range (see our precision–recall [PR] curves for the empirically observed trade-off boundaries in each setting).

+This is because, as demonstrated by the PR curve, optimizing a single metric (e.g., TPR or precision) in isolation can lead to a significant degradation in its complementary metric (e.g., TNR or recall), often to an unacceptable extent.
+Such trade-offs lead to different probability thresholds, thereby altering the resulting binary classification outcomes.
+Importantly, this adjustment does not affect AUROC or PR-AUC, as those are ranking-based metrics independent of any specific threshold.

 ### VAE_gf (BI-adain)

 ####  transfer learning training